Mortgage Protection Insurance

 - Children’s Life Cover – A lump sum life insurance benefit covering your children.

-- Guaranteed Insurability – The ability to increase your cover in line with an extended mortgage loan, without having to make a new mortgage protection application.
+- Guaranteed Insurability – The ability to increase your cover in line with an extended mortgage loan, without having to make a new mortgage protection application, without a change in term and up a maximum of the original loan amount.

 Mortgage Protection – Optional Benefits